-ICCONA - The Inspired Christian Catholic and Orthodox Church of North America
+ICCONA - The Inspired Christian, Catholic, & Orthodox Church

 Welcome to the website of ICCONA.
 We are truly Catholic because we follow Sacred Scriptures and Sacred Tradition as our “one deposit of Faith.”
 Most people refer to the word “Catholic,” and immediately infer that we are Roman Catholics.